mobxjs/mobx-state-tree/API.md

 ## castFlowReturn

-Used for TypeScript to force a flow to return a promise.
+Used for TypeScript to make flows that return a promise return the actual promise result.

 ### Parameters